yangshun/tech-interview-handbook/contents/algorithms/recursion.md

 - Recursion is useful for permutation, because it generates all combinations and tree-based questions.
 You should know how to generate all permutations of a sequence as well as how to handle duplicates.
 - Recursion implicitly uses a stack.
 Hence all recursive approaches can be rewritten iteratively using a stack.
 Beware of cases where the recursion level goes too deep and causes a stack overflow (the default limit in Python is 1000).
 You may get bonus points for pointing this out to the interviewer.
 Recursion will never be O(1) space complexity because a stack is involved, unless there is [tail-call optimization](https://stackoverflow.com/questions/310974/what-is-tail-call-optimization) (TCO).
 Find out if your chosen language supports TCO.
 - Number of base cases - In the fibonacci example above, note that one of our recursive calls invoke `fib(n - 2)`.
 This indicates that you should have 2 base cases defined so that your code covers all possible invocations of the function within the input range.
 If your recursive function only invokes `fn(n - 1)`, then only one base case is needed

+## Corner cases

+- `n = 0`
+- `n = 1`
+- Make sure you have enough base cases to cover all possible invocations of the recursive function

 ## Techniques